-When budget allows, staff will attend courses etc. to keep up-to-date with developments in PSHE & RSE teaching, however, the PSHE coordinator will ensure that all staff are up-to-date with new policies, and developments and resources.
+When budget allows, staff will attend courses etc. to keep up-to-date with developments in PSHE & RSE teaching, however, the PSHE co-ordinator will ensure that all staff are up-to-date with new policies, and developments and resources.
 The PSHE coordinator will pass on to staff any further information as it becomes available and will attend any future training courses for this subject, disseminating information as appropriate.
 At present, the PSHE co-ordinator is the PSHE Hub Lead for Eastbourne and Hailsham and these roles will be mutually beneficially to the school as well as the Hub.

-Last Staff Training on PSHE: Term 6 2016/17

-Last lead governor training on PSHE: Term 6 2016/17

-Lead Governor Training (AS & HS March 2020)

-New Governor appointed in March 2021 (C C)
+Last Staff Training on PSHE: Term 6 July 2021 Last lead governor training on PSHE: Term 6 2016/17 Lead Governor Training (AS & HS March 2020) New Governor appointed in September 2022 M M

-Staff training Term 6 July 2021